Frodox/buildbot/master/docs/developer/www-base-app.rst

 * A very powerful `MVC system <http://docs.angularjs.org/guide/concepts>`_ allowing automatic update of the UI, when data changes
 * A `Testing Framework and philosophy <http://docs.angularjs.org/guide/dev_guide.e2e-testing>`_
-* A `deferred system <http://docs.angularjs.org/api/ng.$q>`_ similar to the one from Twisted.
+* A `deferred system <http://docs.angularjs.org/api/ng.$q>`_ similar to the one from Twisted
 * A `fast growing community and ecosystem <http://builtwith.angularjs.org/>`_

 On top of Angular we use nodeJS tools to ease development

 * gulp buildsystem, seemlessly build the app, can watch files for modification, rebuild and reload browser in dev mode.
-  In production mode, the buildsystem minifies html, css and js, so that the final app is only 3 files to download (+img).
+  In production mode, the buildsystem minifies html, css and js, so that the final app is only 3 files to download (+img)
 * alternatively webpack build system can be used for the same purposes as gulp (in UI extensions)
-* `coffeescript <http://coffeescript.org/>`_, a very expressive langage, preventing some of the major traps of JS.
+* `coffeescript <http://coffeescript.org/>`_, a very expressive langage, preventing some of the major traps of JS
-* `pug template langage  (aka jade) <https://pugjs.org/>`_, adds syntax sugar and readbility to angular html templates.
+* `pug template langage  (aka jade) <https://pugjs.org/>`_, adds syntax sugar and readbility to angular html templates
-* `Bootstrap <http://getbootstrap.com/>`_ is a css library providing know good basis for our styles.
+* `Bootstrap <http://getbootstrap.com/>`_ is a css library providing know good basis for our styles
 * `Font Awesome <http://fortawesome.github.com/Font-Awesome/>`_ is a coherent and large icon library

 modules we may or may not want to include: